sd3kim/futurama-man/README.md

 # Project-1

-**Game-title**
+**Futurama-man**

-Futurama-man -- a simple Javascript based game; it is a play on the original Hangman game with a 'Futurama' theme.
+A simple Browser-based game.
+It is a play on the original Hangman game with a 'Futurama' theme.

 Hangman involves a player guessing a word (represented by a row of dashes) given a hint.
 The player will guess letter by letter, with correct a letter showing in the dashes, and an incorrect letter removing a life.
 If the player does not guess the word correctly within six guesses, the game is over and the player has lost.